ole00/afterburner/README.md

   <pre>
   ./afterburner b
   </pre>
   You will see several messages on the console.
 Check the one with '*Index for VPP 900 is'.
-This is the lowest supported VPP of 9V and the index should ideally be between 15 and 35.
+This is the lowest supported VPP of 9V and the index should ideally be between 30 and 70, but if it a bit less or a bit higher (let's say from 20 to 90) the calibration should still be valid.
-  If you see a different index value (lower or higher) move the Afterburner's compensation pot (R9) either a bit lower or higher (depending on the VPP 900 index value) and go back to Calibration step 2).
+  If you see a significantly different index value (lower or higher) move the Afterburner's compensation pot (R9) either a bit lower or higher (depending on the VPP 900 index value) and go back to Calibration step 2).
 Repeat the Calibration steps 2) and 3) until you find the good value on VPP 900 index.
-If everything goes OK the last VPP index (VPP 1650) should be 128.
+If everything goes OK the last VPP index (VPP 1650) should be 255.
+If it is not exactly 255, but at least above 250 then it is fine.

   * **Calibration step 4)** Measure the actual VPP to verify the value read by Arduino is correct.
 Run the following command while measuring the VPP on your multimeter:
   <pre>